 Use a decent wine when cooking; the cheapest wines may not yield the best results.
 A good rule of thumb is if you wouldn’t drink the wine on its own, don’t cook with it.
 That doesn’t mean there aren’t perfectly decent bottles of wine out there for cooking in the $7-$10 range and if you buy something drinkable, you can always finish the bottle with the meal, avoiding waste.

-Avoid anything labeled “cooking wine” sold with vinegars in the grocery aisle; they are loaded with salt and preservatives and you’d never want to drink them.
+Avoid anything labeled “cooking wine” sold in the vinegar section of the grocery aisle; they are loaded with salt and preservatives and you’d never want to drink them.
 On the other hand, save that gorgeous $50 Cabernet for drinking, the subtleties of flavor will be lost in cooking.

 White wines for cooking; Pinot Grigio, Sauvignon Blanc, and unoaked Chardonnay (a Chardonnay with heavy oak in it can taste bitter when reduced).
 Sauvignon Blanc holds up well when used in cream sauces because of its high acidity, Pinot Grigio is neutral and great for poaching, while Chardonnay offers the most complexity.
 White wines often have flavor notes of citrus, vanilla, caramel, apples, tropical fruits and you can select wines with those flavors to enhance what you’re cooking.